jessepasos/training-app/readme.md

 5. Navigate to training-app.dev:8000 in your favorite web browser and get ready to start playing
 6. Click on "Continue" to register yourself as a new user of the app

-## Challenge 1: Gather the crew
+## Challenge 1: Commandeer a ship, and gather the crew
 `Edit basic routing, request handling, edit a view, eloquent interaction`

-Captain Blackbird has assembled a crew and ‘acquired’ a ship called the Black PERL.
-The Black PERL’s home base is Port Royal.
-Your first task is to assign a role to the other pirates on this ship.

-Click on your ship, the Black Perl.
-You will see the details of the ship, and the pirates who belong to the ship.
-Click on any of the crew members to edit their information.

-Each crew member should be assigned a role for the ship.
-Using the drop down list on the page, create a new method to change the role for each pirate to be one of the following:
+Immediately after registration, the user should be presented with a page where they are instructed to commandeer a ship, the Black Perl.

+In order to build this functionality, you need to register a new route, "/commandeer".
+This route can point to a new method on the ShipController, commandeer.
+Within this method, you need to show the corresponding view.

+Within the view, create a form which posts directly back to the same page with a hidden input item with the ship's name, The Black Perl.
+This route should point to another method on the ShipController where you will save the ship in the database, as well as link the ship to the authenticated user.
+It should then return a redirect response to the homepage.

+On the homepage, the user should now see their new ship as well as some other information about their port.
+The next step is to build the functionality to add pirates to the new ship.

+Under the section title "Pirates", add a form with the following fields: Pirate name and a drop down called rank (for now all the pirates will belong to your new ship, the Black Perl).
+Each pirate should be assigned a role for the ship.
+Add the following options to the rank drop down list:
+- Captain
 - First mate
-- Boatswain
 - Second mate
 - Sergeant-at-arms
 - Seaman
 - Cook

-Next, build the functionality to add attributes to a pirate.
-This will require a new table (pirate_attributes), a new model, and the proper relationships set up.
-The view already has the fields for both the key and the value to make a new attribute.
+You will need to register a new route to accept the posted form to create a pirate, and create new methods on the PirateController to save each pirate.

+Next, create the following pirates:

+- Captain Blackbird
+- First Mate Jaybird
+- Second Mate Thunderbird
+- Sergeant-at-arms Firebird
+- Seaman Raven
+- Cook Bigbird

-> Objective: Once you’ve completed this task, a user should be able to edit any crew member and change their rank.
+> Objective: Once you’ve completed this task, a newly registered user should have one new ship, and a full roster of pirates.

 ## Challenge 2: Survey the sea
 ` Create new route, create new controller, create new migration, create new view.`